 While both Fira and Oia are stunning and fun, there isn’t a ton for kids to do there.
 After eating, getting ice cream/sorbet, and visiting a few shops, my kids were all set.
 My daughter and I did visit a fish spa in Fira, which was such a unique experience.
 I’d definitely do that with older kids, because younger ones may not be ready for that many fish touching them.

 On our last day, we spent the afternoon in Kamari, which is home to Kamari Beach.
 This black pebble beach is a fun place for kids to visit.
 Dine at one of the beachfront restaurants, and you’ll be able to use their lounge chairs and umbrellas.
 We had a delicious meal of souvlaki and pizza (for the kids), and our kids enjoyed spending some time on the water.
 Keep in mind that it is definitely rocky, so you’ll want to bring along water shoes.
 You’ll also need to bring towels.
 Waterfront gift shops sell these items, if you forget them.

 Activities in Santorini

 In addition to the beach, there are other family-friendly activities in Santorini.
 During our trip, we had a private boat tour of the caldera, including a hike up the volcano.
-There are plenty of tours that you can book if you are not visiting Santorini on a guided tour – you can find some here.

 Parents may enjoy a winery and/or brewery tour in Santorini.
 The volcanic terroir lends itself to some unique wines, and the Donkey Beer brewery is also centrally located.